From BR Bullpen

 Staub spent four years with the Mets, not making the All-Star team any year, but getting 105 RBI in 1975.
 After 11 years in the big leagues, he finally made it to post-season play in 1973, hitting .423 in the 1973 World Series, which the surprising Mets lost in seven games to the Oakland Athletics; he mostly batted third in the lineup.
 He was the biggest hitting threat on that Mets' team, hitting .279 with 36 doubles and 15 home runs in the regular season, then slugging three home runs in five games in the 1973 NLCS.
 During his time with the Mets, Staub had a contractual dispute with the Topps company, which was the only one producing baseball cards at the time.
 As a result, he did not appear in any Topps set from 1972 to 1974, even though he was a major star in Topps' biggest market, at a time when the sets just about every one in the major leagues, from the loftiest stars to the most obscure bench player.

 After the 1975 season, Staub was traded to the Detroit Tigers in another blockbuster (pitcher Mickey Lolich joined the Mets) and played there for 3 1/2 years, driving in 100+ runs in two of the years and coming close (96 RBI) in the other full year.
 In 1978, he became the first player to play all 162 games in a season without playing the field.
-He was an All-Star in 1976.
+He was an All-Star in 1976 for his sixth and final time.
 He was 5th in the MVP voting in 1978, the closest he was to get to an MVP award.

 Late playing career and afterwards